Quantum-secure message authentication via blind-unforgeability: Introduction

-In an approach by Garg, Yuen and Zhandry~\cite{GYZ17}, a MAC is considered \emph{one-time} secure if only a trivial ``query, measure in computational basis, output result'' attack is allowed; we call this notion \GYZ.
-Unfortunately, it is not clear how to extend \GYZ beyond the single-query case.
-Zhandry recently gave a separation example between \BZ and \GYZ by means of indistinguishability obfuscation~\cite{Zhandry17}.
+Another approach, due to Garg, Yuen and Zhandry~\cite{GYZ17} (\GYZ), considers a function \emph{one-time} unforgeable if only a trivial ``query, measure in computational basis, output result'' attack\footnote{Technically, the \emph{Stinespring dilation} \cite{Stinespring1955} of a computational basis measurement is the most general attack.} is allowed.
+Unfortunately, it is not clear how to extend \GYZ to two or more queries.
+Furthermore, the single query is allowed in a limited query model with an non-standard restriction.\footnote{Compared to the standard quantum oracle for a classical function, GYZ require the output register to be empty prior to the query.} Zhandry recently showed a separation between \BZ and \GYZ by means of the powerful tool of obfuscation~\cite{Zhandry17}.

-It is interesting to note that similar problems are present in defining unforgeability for \emph{authentication of quantum data.} A convincing solution was recently found~\cite{AGM18}.
-This approach relies on the fact that, for quantum messages, \emph{authentication implies secrecy}; this enables ``tricking'' the adversary by replacing their queries with ``trap'' plaintexts to detect replays.
-As a result, the approach of~\cite{AGM18} is inapplicable to the setting of classical messages, where unforgeability and secrecy are orthogonal.
-Indeed, in situations where unforgeability is required but secrecy is not, adversaries would easily recognize spoofed oracles.
+It is interesting to note that similar problems arise in encryption schemes of \emph{quantum} data and a convincing solution was recently found~\cite{AGM18,SignCrypt}.
+However, it relies on the fact that for quantum messages, \emph{authentication implies secrecy}.
+This enables ``tricking'' the adversary by replacing their queries with ``trap'' plaintexts to detect replays.
+As unforgeability and secrecy are orthogonal in the classical world, adversaries would easily recognize the spoofed oracle.
+This renders the approach of~\cite{AGM18,SignCrypt} inapplicable in this case.

-\paragraph{Unresolved issues.}
+\subsection{Unresolved issues}

-\BZ security, the only candidate definition of quantum-secure unforgeability in the setting of more than one query, appears to be insufficient for several reasons.
-First, as observed in~\cite{GYZ17}, it is a-priori unclear if \BZ security rules out adversaries who forge a message in region $A$ after querying the signing oracle on a disjoint message region $B$.
-Second, \BZ may not capture the unique features of quantum information, such as the destructiveness of measurement.
-Quantum algorithms must sometimes ``consume'' (i.e., fully measure) a state to extract some useful information, such as a symmetry in the oracle.
-It's plausible that, for some MACs, there is an adversary who makes one or more quantum queries but then must consume the post-query states completely in order to make a single convincing forgery.
+\BZ security, the only candidate definition of quantum-secure unforgeability in the general, multi-query setting, appears to be insufficient for several reasons.
+First, as observed in~\cite{GYZ17}, it is a priori unclear if \BZ security rules out forging on a message region $A$ while making queries to a signing oracle supported on a disjoint message region $B$.
+Second, there may be unique features of quantum information, such as the destructiveness of quantum measurement, which \BZ does not capture.
+In particular, quantum algorithms must sometimes ``consume'' (i.e., fully measure) a state to extract some useful information, such as a symmetry in the oracle.
+There might be an adversary that makes one or more quantum queries but then must consume the post-query states completely in order to make a single, but convincing, forgery.

-Despite these philosophical criticisms, prior to this work no \BZ-secure schemes have been shown to be manifestly insecure.
-It is thus essential to gain a concrete understanding of these potential issues, and thereby place the security of MACs and other primitives against quantum attacks on firmer foundations.